 Wells-next-the-Sea on the North Norfolk Coast has something for everyone to enjoy at any time of year.

 The quay is a wonderful place to watch people and boats, come and go.
 Still a working fishing port, you can take a trip out to sea to try your luck at catching some supper.
 If you prefer to stay closer to the shore, you can enjoy a boat trip round the harbour or catch crabs from the quay, known locally as ‘gillying’.
 Wells Sailing Club provides entertainment during the summer, racing beautiful old wooden sailing boats out on the water at weekends during the high tide.
 If you feel peckish whilst taking in the local action, you can tuck into fish and chips on the quay wall and enjoy the wonderful views out to sea, but keep an eye on the sea gulls!
+If you prefer to eat indoors, Sands Restaurant offers a great menu and wonderful views across the harbour.

 A ride on the miniature railway or walk along the beach bank will take you to the picturesque beach, with bordering pine forest and colourful quirky beach huts.
 From here you can continue walking to the unspoilt award-winning sandy beach of Holkham and the stately home and deer park, belonging to the Coke family.